bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 Fakes can be useful.
 Beware that once they get complex, the Fake needs developing with TDD _itself_ to guarantee its simulated behaviours match those intended.

+Spies are basically Mocks, but with a pass-through to the target service.
+As a result, I find them less useful.
+They seem to me to paper over a failure in abstraction.
+But if you find yourself in that position with a deadline, it's nice to know they are there.

 ## Caveats with test doubles

 There are some gotchas to watch out for when using test doubles